SpongePowered/SpongeDocs/source/server/getting-started/configuration/index.rst

 Saving a World Config
 ~~~~~~~~~~~~~~~~~~~~~

-Saving a world config may be desired after making modifications to the file.
+Saving a world config to the file may be desired after making modifications.
 This would be useful in the event of an
 unexpected server crash.
 This would be done by using the ``/sponge save`` command on the sponge server.
 The syntax for
 this command is similar to the config command: